Matt Zeremes: Biography

-Zeremes was born in Brisbane in 1981.
-His parents separated at a young age and he was raised by his mother and older brother.
-His mother is of Australian descent, from Ipswich, QLD.
-His father is of Greek descent, was born in Egypt, and lived there till age 12, when he emigrated to Brisbane, Australia.

 Zeremes starred in the original stage version of Holding the Man as John Caleo for the Griffin Theatre Company in 2006, adapted from the novel of the same name by Tommy Murphy and directed by David Berhold.
-The original Australian production was staged in London's West End for a limited season in 2010 in which Zeremes also appeared in.
+The original Australian production was staged in London's West End for a limited season in 2010 in which Zeremes also appeared.

-Zeremes starred in the feature film All My Friends Are Leaving Brisbane in 2007, Strangers Lovers Killers, and had small roles in Solo and Circle of Lies.
+Zeremes starred in the feature film All My Friends Are Leaving Brisbane in 2007 as Strangers Lovers Killers, and had small roles in Solo and Circle of Lies.